blackboxaudio/flora/README.md

 make program-dfu
 ```

-:warning: Be sure to run `make clean` when compiling source code!
+:warning: **Make sure your Daisy device is in BOOT mode when flashing programs to it, otherwise you will get an error.**

-Alternatively, you can run the `flash.sh` script:
+For an easier way to flash your patches, use `flash.sh` located in the scripts folder:
 ```bash
 ./scripts/flash.sh <PLATFORM> <PATCH>
 ```